pontoonapps/CareerGuide/maps-api/README.md

 ### first stage (followed by delivery)

-* handle the possibility of broken MySQL connection (pools seem to solve that)
 * deploy at `pontoonapps.com/community-api`
 * add addPin
 * read again spec from Niall Fraser to see if we cover everything